-- Saving money on landfill disposal costs - Conserving energy and raw materials - Returning products and materials back into the economy and fostering job - Helping people who need furniture but cannot afford to buy it new that focuses on "Large Rigid Plastics Items".
+- Saving money on landfill disposal costs - Conserving energy and raw materials - Returning products and materials back into the economy and fostering job creation - Helping people who need furniture but cannot afford to buy it new furniture is upholstered.
+This document focuses on wood and upholstered furniture, including couches, chairs, tables, bureaus, desks, and bedframes because this material presents significant opportunities for reuse and recycling.
+Metal recyclers value the steel, aluminum, and other materials in metal furniture, making them easily diverted from landfill disposal.
+Most municipal programs currently recycle these metal products.
+Guidance on reuse and recycling of plastic furniture is covered in a separate document that focuses on "Large Rigid Plastics Items".